Catalysis in Action via Elementary Thermal Operations: Introduction

-Since the discovery of quantum catalysis first reported in entanglement theory~\cite{Jonathan99_PRL}, it has been extended to various quantum resource theories, such as coherence~\cite{Aberg14_PRL, Bu16_coherence}, thermodynamics~\cite{Ng15_NJP, Brandao15_2ndlaws}, randomness~\cite{Boes18_PRX_rand, Lie21_PRR}, and quantum teleportation~\cite{Lipka-Bartosik21_tele}.
-Studies on catalysis mostly focus on the initial and final states of state transformation, either via the mathematical structure of trumping~\cite{Daftuar01_trumping, Klimesh07_ineqs}, majorization~\cite{Anspach01_condition}, or resource monotones~\cite{Brandao15_2ndlaws, Anshu18_general}.
-These approaches are powerful, because they guarantee the existence of a catalytic operation given initial and target states.
-However, merely knowing the possibility of a catalysis neither identifies a catalyst state that would enable the transition, nor a process that achieves it.
-This ignorance presents a roadblock towards practical demonstrations of catalytic processes.
-Much recent progress has been made in order to address such concerns.
-For example, a significant result is that given any state transition that is catalytically possible, then almost any quantum state can function as a catalyst for the transition, as long as many copies are taken~\cite{Lipka-Bartosik_PRX_universal}.
+Since the discovery of quantum catalysis, first reported in entanglement theory~\cite{Jonathan99_PRL, Eisert00_Cat, Daftuar01_trumping, Anspach01_condition, Klimesh07_ineqs, Kondra21_EntCat}, it has been extended to various quantum resource theories~\cite{Datta22_CatReview, LipkaBartosik23_catreview}, such as coherence~\cite{Aberg14_PRL, Bu16_coherence, Ding21_corr, Ryuji22_catalyst}, thermodynamics~\cite{Ng15_NJP, Brandao15_2ndlaws, Muller18_corr, Boes20_Fluc, Henao21_catalytic, Shiraishi21_PRL, Yadin22_Gaussian}, randomness~\cite{Boes18_PRX_rand, Boes19_catconjecture, Lie21_Cat1, Lie21_PRR, Wilming21_catconjecture}, and quantum teleportation~\cite{Lipka-Bartosik21_tele}.
+Previous studies on catalysis focus predominantly on the initial and final states of state transformation, either via the mathematical structure of trumping~\cite{Daftuar01_trumping, Klimesh07_ineqs}, majorization~\cite{Anspach01_condition}, or resource monotones~\cite{Brandao15_2ndlaws, vdMeer17_smoothed, Anshu18_general, Rethinasamy20_RelEnt}.
+These approaches are powerful because they guarantee the existence of a catalytic operation given initial and target states.
+Nevertheless, most of them do not provide insight into the required catalyst state, or the process necessary for achieving the transformation.
+This knowledge gap poses an obstacle towards practical demonstrations of catalytic processes.
+A handful of recent advancements have been made to address these concerns.
+For example, a significant finding is that given any catalytically possible state transition, nearly any quantum state can serve as a catalyst, as long as many copies are used~\cite{Lipka-Bartosik_PRX_universal}.
 This insight comes from the reversible convertibility in the i.i.d. limit, combined with the fact that catalyst states are not altered by the activation process.
-While this result offers incredible insight towards the catalytic power of i.i.d. states, it can often be an overkill -- the construction in~\cite{Lipka-Bartosik_PRX_universal} always prescribes the usage of an extremely high-dimensional catalyst, while the desired process might only require a very small catalyst and simple operations.
-These factors reduce the implementability of catalytic processes, and therefore a complementary study of the power of small catalysts and simple operations is largely warranted.
+While this result offers incredible insight towards the catalytic power of i.i.d. states, the construction in~\cite{Lipka-Bartosik_PRX_universal} always prescribes the usage of a very high-dimensional catalyst, which is excessive for processes that might require only a small catalyst and simple operations\footnote{See~\cite{Gupta22_strontcat} for an alternative direction discussing catalysts that activate the transitions that are not possible even between multiple copies of initial and target states.}.
+These factors reduce the implementability of catalytic processes and highlight the need for a complementary study that emphasizes the extent to which small catalysts and straightforward operations can be effective.